General Matrix-Vector Multiplication

 Overview

-• GEMV mode
+• GEMV

 When matrix A is moved from A1 to A2, the 1 x 256 vector is processed as a 16 x 16 matrix.
-The 16 x 16 fractal matrix is moved at a time by calling the LoadData API.
-The transfer and matrix multiplication calculation of matrix B are the same as those in the basic scenario, as shown in the following figure.
+The LoadData API is called to move the 16 x 16 fractal matrix at once.
+The movement and matrix multiplication of matrix B are the same as those in basic scenarios, as shown in the following figure.

-Figure 1 Matrix multiplication in GEMV mode (M=1)
+Figure 1 Matrix multiplication in GEMV mode (M = 1)

-• Non-GEMV mode
+• Non-GEMV

-Figure 2 Matrix multiplication in non-GEMV mode (M=1)
+Figure 2 Matrix multiplication in non-GEMV mode (M = 1)

 Restrictions